sanidhyakr18/sanidhyakr18/README.md

 **About me:**

-- 🛠 I'm an Android App Developer
+- 🛠 I'm an Android App Developer and a beginner in Frontend Development
 - 🔬 Loves to explore the endless possibilities of technology
-- 👨🏻‍💻 Currently, looking to collaborate on some cool projects
+- 👨🏻‍💻 Currently, learning backend development
 - ⚡️ Fun-Fact: Traveling helps to spark our imagination
 - 📫 Want to reach me?
 Connect with me on [LinkedIn](https://linkedin.com/in/sanidhyakr18)